 How Much Does Morphine Cost On The Street?

-Medically Reviewed by Johnelle Smith, M.D. on July 31, 2023
+Medically Reviewed by Johnelle Smith, M.D.

-Used as the typical standard for potency when comparing opioids, morphine is available for legal consumption by prescription only.
-However, some people buy opioids which are diverted for abuse and resold on the street.
+Typically used for its powerful pain relief properties, morphine is available for legal consumption by prescription only.
+However, some people buy opioids such as morphine that are diverted for abuse and resold on the street.
+In 2025, morphine tablets illicitly purchased cost between $5 and $30, on average, or around $0.52 per mg in the U.S.

-This average cost of prescription street drugs will depend on many factors but is generally dependent on local availability and demand.
-The typical cost of a morphine pill averages around $0.52 per mg in the U.S.
+The average cost of prescription street drugs will depend on many factors, but is generally dependent on local availability and demand.

 How Much Does A Tablet Of Morphine Cost On The Street?

-The cost of a tablet of morphine will cost anywhere between $5 and $30 dollars per pill, depending on strength and number purchased.
+The cost of a tablet of morphine will cost anywhere between $5 and $30 per pill, depending on strength and number purchased.

 However, it is not uncommon for this cost to be much higher, as people battling morphine addiction are willing to pay exorbitant amounts to achieve the euphoric high.